heibroch/timelogger/README.md

+Dwaynes's new notes..
+Added means to login.
+After logging in successfully (username=capser, password=password), it will return a token.
+That value has to go into the header as a bearer token.
+It will then derive the caller based on the token and determine access accordingly.
+The login is made asynhronously via events, but with a wait-handle to ensure it can run in a single call without expending unnecessary resources.

+Also added a unit test.
+It shows my general style of testing.
+I added a class I wrote for my own projects that saves me time in terms of writing boiler plate code.

 Dwayne's notes...

 - Did not manage to find a way to render the react from the asynchronous fetch made towards the backend.
 I did see it was possible to make a synchronous request, but it wouldn't serve the purpose of demonstrating coding knowledge.